 OFMEM is an organization within the Ministry of Community Safety and Correctional Services, a part of the government of the Province of Ontario.
 EMO is responsible for monitoring, coordinating and assisting in the development and implementation of Emergency Management Programs in Ontario.
 Term Definition Emergency Management A comprehensive program that is based on a hazard Program identification and risk assessment process (HIRA) and includes the four core components of mitigation/prevention, preparedness, response and recovery.
 Emergency Operations Centre An EOC is the structure/facility wherein the Control Group conducts (EOC) its emergency management functions.
 There is a primary and secondary EOC identified to ensure operational viability.
-A widespread occurrence of a disease in a community at a Epidemic particular time.
+Epidemic A widespread occurrence of a disease in a community at a particular time.
 ESM/IC Emergency Site Manager/Incident Commander.
 Public sector official (usually fire, police, ambulance or public works) at the site, in charge of coordinating resources and developing actions to resolve the emergency situation.
 Evacuation Centre The Centre is a facility set up to provide emergency shelter, food, recreation and basic requirements to a group of people who have been evacuated from an area as a result of an emergency.
 Exercise A simulated drill or sequence of events to evaluate plans and procedures.
 HIRA Hazard Identification and Risk Assessment.
 Identification of hazards or risks to public safety, public health, the environment, property, critical infrastructure and economic stability from natural, human-caused and technological sources/activities, and evaluation of the importance of the activity to the continued operation of the community.
 The vulnerability of the community to each activity should also be evaluated.
 Incident Management System The combination of facilities, equipment, staff, operating procedures, and communications operating within a common organizational structure with responsibility for the management of assigned resources to effectively respond to an incident or emergency/disaster.

 Information Centre A facility set up to brief and inform the media.
-Mitigation Actions taken to reduce or eliminate the effects of an emergency or disaster.
-Mutual Aid Agreements An agreement developed between two or more emergency services to render aid to the parties of the agreement.
-These types of agreements can include the private sector emergency services when appropriate.